leifliddy/asahi-fedora-usb/README.md

 ```
 **note:** mounting the usb drive is useful for inspecting the contents of the drive or making changes to it

-To boot the usb drive on an apple silicon system, just insert the usb drive and boot
+To boot the usb drive, type `bootmenu` at the `u-boot` prompt and select the usb drive
-`u-boot` should auto-boot the drive

 **Setting up WiFi**